Any curriculum enquiries can be directed to:

 - To prepare students for the next stage of their education

-- To ensure all students leave The Valley School with outcomes that reflect the best of their ability
+- To ensure all students leave The Valley School with outcomes that reflect their potential.

 - To ensure that all students receive an education that is in line with the statutory guidance outlined in the SEND Code of Practice 0-25